Agnes Broun

 Agnes Broun, Agnes Brown or Agnes Burnes (17 March 1732 – 14 January 1820), was the mother of Scotland's national poet, Robert Burns.
 Agnes's father, Gilbert (1708–1774), was the tenant of the 300 acre farm of Craigenton, in Kirkoswald parish, South Ayrshire, Scotland.

 Life and character

 A bed and breakfast called the Whitestone Cottage, on the Culzean estate in Ayrshire, claims to be Agnes Broun's birthplace, however she was christened at Kirkoswald that is close to Craigenton Farm.
+Both locations are within the Parish of Kirkoswald, Craigenton Farm is approximately half a mile closer as the crow flies to the centre of the village.

 Agnes was aged just 10 when her mother, Agnes Rainie (1708–1742), died.
 As the oldest of six siblings Agnes spent the next two years looking after the family, but in 1744, after her father had found a new wife, she was sent to live in Maybole with Jean Rainie, her maternal grandmother.
 Agnes's grandmother was a repository of much oral tradition, including Scottish songs and ballads that influenced Agnes and encouraged her to pass them on to her children.